Our website uses cookies for statistical purposes.

 Types of cryptocurrencies in Malaysia

-If you want to open a cryptocurrency company in Malaysia, you can choose from several service providers, who offer transactions in several virtual coins.
+If you want to open a cryptocurrency company in Malaysia, you can choose from several service providers that offer transactions in several virtual coins.
 Malaysia offers two types of cryptocurrencies (which refer to virtual currencies that use cryptographic techniques), as follows:

-- altcoins – the term refers to alternative coins that can have a wide range of applications and they don’t include bitcoins.
+• altcoins – the term refers to alternative coins that can have a wide range of applications, and they don’t include Bitcoin

 Obtaining the crypto license in Malaysia